MSC+ Stem Cell therapy for Cystic fibrosis

 • poor weight gain

 In recent years, cystic fibrosis awareness has grown dramatically.
-Since the mid-20th century, when research started bringing its mechanisms to light and several famous people have revealed to suffer from the disease, it has taken center stage as a source of research and scientific inquiry.
-Today, diagnosing cystic fibrosis in adults is categorized as delayed onset cystic fibrosis and is called cystic fibrosis in the diagnosis of babies [4].
+Since the mid-20th century, when research started revealing its mechanisms and several famous people revealed to suffer from the disease, it has taken center stage as a source of research and scientific inquiry.
+Today, diagnosing cystic fibrosis in adults is categorized as delayed-onset cystic fibrosis, which is also called cystic fibrosis in the diagnosis of babies [4].

 Traditional Treatment Options for CF